ora0600/create-new-business-with-confluent-cloud/Readme.md

 ```

 ## Prepare Oracle Apex Webshop
 Create an account in apex.oracle.com.
 It is free of charge.
+See [Apex Setup](https://github.com/ora0600/create-new-business-with-confluent-cloud/tree/master/oracle_apex)
-Import the Apex app into Oracle Apex.
+Import the Apex app into Oracle Apex (Application Builder).
 And create the PL/SQL Function to get the data out of Confluent Cloud Kafka cluster.
 Please add the correct settings into plsql Function.

 ## Stop the new business MVP